- Culinary walks

 We start our walk in the Glória neighborhood, near the site of a Tupinambá indigenous village that gave the name “carioca” to residents of this city; in the early 20th-century it became an aristocrats’ neighborhood with Parisian-style gardens and plazas and today maintains an air of charming faded glory.
 There, in the Sunday morning fair, peppers and fruits from across Brazil share space with local fish and honey vendors.
 Winding through the market leads us to the lively music district Lapa, once a red light district famed for its malandros – debonair con men and swindlers – and today home to clubs playing samba, rock, hip-hop and everything in between, as well as old school bars and restaurants that still possess the raffish appeal of the neighborhood’s past.

 After a look at Lapa’s famous mosaic staircase, the work of a beloved local artist, and a quick ride uphill in the historic tram, we’ll visit the ruins of a Santa Teresa mansion where artists and composers mingled during Rio’s modernist period in the 1920s, today kept lively by concerts and a coffee shop with artisanal sweets.
-We’ll walk past craft shops and stop into an iconic local pub, where locals gather for leisurely lunches, to the confectionary where these sweets are made, a large, memory-filled house of 8th-generation pastry makers with Portuguese roots.
+We’ll walk past craft shops to the confectionary where these sweets are made, a large, memory-filled house of 8th-generation pastry makers with Portuguese roots.
 We’ll finish the walk here with one of their iconic pastries.

 Note: This walk does include some hills and stairs.
 Though punctuated by plenty of stops and transport up the hill itself, please be ready for plenty of walking.